Abhisek-Dash-Official/Basic-Projects/README.md

 This collection reflects my foundational journey into programming and lays the groundwork for more advanced projects I plan to build in the future.

-⭐ Skills demonstrated: HTML, CSS, JavaScript, Python, basic Git & GitHub.

-🛠️ More polished and advanced repositories will be added as I continue to grow as a developer.
+🛠️ More polished and advanced repositories will be NOT ADDED in this Repo as I continue to grow as a developer.